gouniverse/vaultstore/docs/technical_reference.md

 - `UpdatedAt()` / `SetUpdatedAt(updatedAt string)`: Get/set the record's update timestamp
 - `DeletedAt()` / `SetDeletedAt(deletedAt string)`: Get/set the record's deletion timestamp

+## Query Interface

+The `RecordQueryInterface` provides a flexible way to search and filter records in the VaultStore.
+It is implemented by the `recordQueryImpl` struct and offers methods for building complex queries.

+Key features of the query interface:

+- Filtering by ID or token (single or multiple values)
+- Pagination with limit and offset
+- Sorting with order by and sort direction
+- Option to include deleted records
+- Option to only count records

+For detailed usage examples, see the [Query Interface documentation](./query_interface.md).

 ## Store Implementation

 The `Store` struct implements the `StoreInterface` and provides methods for interacting with the database.